vkhazin/fe-intro-courseware/javascript-intro/lab-operators-conditions.md

   * Multiplication
   * Division
 * Print the result of operation using `console.log()` statement
-* After you have validated the outcome, remove all your statements to start anew
+* After you have validated the outcome, remove all your statements to start clean
 * Declare two variables and assign a string value to each e.g.
 ```
 const firstName = 'John';